harshshredding/a-compiler-in-rust/report.md

 I grew the semantic grammar organically (starting from a small grammar subset and then adding more complexity) while testing it.
-Currently, the grammar can represent:
+Currently, the grammar can accurately represent:
-- Arithmetic Experssions
+- Arithmetic Expressions
 - Function Implementations
 - Assignment Statements
 - Local Variable Declarations